About the Journal

 Publishing Ethics

-Axia Academic Publishers and Labyrinth are committed to the values, ethical standards and best practices in publication of academic research presented and constantly discussed by the Committee on Publication Ethics (COPE).
-As books and serial publications are the products of a collaborative work between the publisher, the editors, the reviewers and the author(s), it is of crucial importance to regulate the specific duties and responsibilities of all involved parties.
+Axia Academic Publishers and Labyrinth are committed to the values, ethical standards, and best practices in the publication of academic research presented and constantly discussed by the Committee on Publication Ethics (COPE).
+As books and serial publications are the products of a collaborative work between the publisher, the editors, the reviewers, and the author(s), it is of crucial importance to regulate the specific duties and responsibilities of all involved parties.

 I. Duties and responsibilities of the Publisher:

-- To support to the editors in applying the COPE Code of Conduct for Journal Editors.
+- To support the editors in applying the COPE Code of Conduct for Journal Editors.

 - To respect the editorial independence.